pgpkg/pgpkg/docs/pages/tutorial.md

     And the world is: Postgresql Community

 Note how the test has printed a message - `raise notice` commands are automatically logged from pgpkg.
 We can fix this by updating the test.
-Edit world_test.sql:
+Edit world_test.sql to remove the notice:

     create or replace function hello.test_world() returns void language plpgsql as $$ begin